wrs225/Caravel-Vector-Coprocessor-AI/README.md

 0x30000004 -> 0x30000380 for vector registers
 0x30001000 -> 0x30001018 for scalar registers

 Additionally, for predicate register instrucitons you do not need to actually set Ssrc to anything meaningful, as each element in the destination predicate register will have values written to it for anything valuable.
-It is reccomended you use the C library ```vplib``` to interact with the processor, as this abstracts away the low-level register reads and writes you would need to do.
+It is reccomended you use the C library ```vplib``` to interact with the processor, as this abstracts low-level register reads and writes.

 ## ISA